hopsoft/rails_standards/README.md

 ## Models

 * Never use dynamic finders. e.g. `find_by_...`
-* Be thoughtful about using callbacks.
-They can lead to unwanted coupling.
+* Be thoughtful about using [callbacks](http://api.rubyonrails.org/classes/ActiveRecord/Callbacks.html)
+and [observers](http://api.rubyonrails.org/classes/ActiveRecord/Observer.html) as they can lead to unwanted coupling.

 **All models should be organized using the following format.**